 Every musician should have an audio interface.
 This is the hardware that connects the audio gear such as the microphone to the computer.
 The analog signals are converted into digital signals through the audio interface enabling the computer to process the information.
 This means the musician can get the right sound out of the computer.
-High quality instrument and voice recordings can be generated and recordings can be mixed and mastered.
+High-quality instrument and voice recordings can be generated and recordings can be mixed and mastered.

 Any modern laptop, computer or tablet can make a basic recording because the sound card has been built in.
 A higher quality microphone can improve the quality of the sound.
 This is especially true regarding tablets and phones.
-An audio interface along with a good sound card provide the musician with the ability to make professional recordings.
-There are additionally components containing an audio interface such as a USB microphone.
+An audio interface along with a good sound card provides the musician with the ability to make professional recordings.
+There are additional components containing an audio interface such as a USB microphone.

 The Sound Card

 A sound card is similar to an audio interface.
-They are both capable of bringing sound out of a computer for processing and editing.
+They are both capable of bringing the sound out of a computer for processing and editing.
 The difference is an audio interface is able to provide a higher quality sound.
 Since it is used on the outside of the computer it does not require much in the way of installation like a sound card.
 The vast majority of home recording studios are equipped with an audio interface.

-The main purpose of audio interfaces are to provide professional quality sound, the easier accessibility and a much larger range of input types.
+The main purpose of audio interfaces is to provide professional quality sound, the easier accessibility and a much larger range of input types.
 Inputs like the XLR microphone and jack guitar can connect to professional recording equipment.
 These inputs are not available with a sound card and cannot connect to the equipment.
 A lot of onboard sound cards do have good sound.
-Despite this the sound quality from an audio interface is much better.
+Despite this, the sound quality from an audio interface is much better.

 Connecting an audio interface to a computer is not difficult provided there is either a USB port or UBS adapter available.
 USB audio interfaces are common on modern computers.
-For individuals interested in an audio interface with more speed there are the Firewire and the Thunderbolt.
+For individuals interested in an audio interface with more speed, there are the Firewire and the Thunderbolt.
 These units are more expensive and do require the correct port.
 As home recording studios become more common the popularity of audio interfaces is growing.

 The Music Production Angle

 Additional inputs are usually required by a band.
 This enables the band to use a separate track for recording each instrument.
 It is possible to use a mixer to record the main outs but this will prohibit being able to edit the individual singers and songs.
 A DJ will require a minimum of four mono or two stereo outputs.
 The configuration is critical for a DJ.
-Numerous outputs enable a main mix and an additional cue mix to be separated prior to being sent to the PA or the main speakers.
+Numerous outputs enable the main mix and an additional cue mix to be separated prior to being sent to the PA or the main speakers.
 A separate output is also nice for every individual turntable.
 This makes the mixing far more convenient.
 It is important for every musician to know how many USB, Thunderbolt and Firewire connections are necessary.